UniversityOfHelsinkiCS/oodikone/documentation/combined_programme.md

 **Degree courses**

-- Possibility to add criteria for whole bachelor-master time
+- Possibility to add criteria for whole bachelor-master study time
 - For eläinlääkis this criteria is saved by bachelor programme code.
 Other cases may need other approaches.
-  - Needs changes in the backend (and frontend?)
+  In eläinklääkis this done by adding the criteria for 6 years -> the whole study time criteria is saved with the bachelor programme code.
+That is, same criteria is found, if bachelor or combined programme view is shown.
+This approach might need extra thinking for different programmes.
+  - **Needs manual work** where?
 - Show own tables for both programmes

 **Tags**

-- No changes done
+- Added possibility to add tags for combined programme.

 ## Class statistics view

 **Students**

-- General tab - Additional fields for graduation and hops
+- **General tab** - Additional fields for graduation and hops
-- Courses tab - show all courses for both programmes
+- **Courses tab** - show all courses for both programmes
-- Tags tab - no changes
+- **Tags tab** - show tabs related to this combination.
-- Progress tab - possibility to have progress for whole bachelor-master study time
+- **Progress tab** - possibility to have progress for whole bachelor-master study time. **See Degree courses approach** to add criteria. **May need future manual work**, depending on the programme id with which the data is saved on the database.

 ## Filters